rawarne2/top-five-backend/README.md

 - Created Interests model and serializer
 - Created Matches model and serializer
 - Created Profile model and serializer
 - **MAJOR CHANGE: I decided to switch from MongoDB to PostgreSQL!
 This big decision was decided after discovering that their compatibility is too limited for my needs.
-This was a great learning experience!
-I will write a Blog post about it by 7/14/2024 here: [https://medium.com/@Rashaunwarner](https://medium.com/@Rashaunwarner)!**
+This was a great learning experience!**
 - Blacklisting JWTs completely works.
 Login adds Outstanding Token and starts new session, new refresh and access with tokens/refresh, and logout blacklists and ends the session.
 - ~~Prevented refresh tokens from  being used as access tokens on protected routes~~
 - Implemented outstanding tokens on login and blacklisting refresh tokens on logout.